-27. The Authority submitted that businesses may be hesitant to consider financial intervention sponsored by it, or its Agencies, due to the risk of this becoming public knowledge, as this would alert customers and suppliers to the fact that the business was utilising last resort funding to continue to trade.
-This, in turn, would adversely affect the business as its customers and suppliers would be less willing to deal with it due to fear of wasted costs (e.g.

-where the business was unable to pay for materials ordered), leading to further difficulties in trading.
+- 24. In the Authority's view, businesses must have confidence that it will act in the way of a responsible entity, including protecting any and all information that may be shared in support of future guarantees, negotiations or support. - 25.
+The Authority submitted that the information requested was private and confidential, it had not been published by the Authority, and was managed according to auditor's guidelines.
+The Authority believed it was difficult to identify a situation where a commercial entity (e.g. a bank or business) would reveal to a (non-commercial or non-statutory) third party, details of the fees relating to a commercial and legal agreement to which the third party was not privy.
+The Authority considered it ought to continue to act in a manner that recognises the value of the commercial information supplied to it, and any deviation from that would attract significant challenge and criticism, likely erode trust in its working relationship with GFG and significantly prejudice the Authority in respect of future business engagement. - 26.
+The Authority submitted that businesses may be hesitant to consider financial intervention sponsored by it, or its Agencies, due to the risk of this becoming public knowledge, as this would alert customers and suppliers to the fact that the business was utilising last resort funding to continue to trade.
+This, in turn, would adversely affect the business as its customers and suppliers would be less willing to deal with it due to fear of wasted costs (e.g. where the business was unable to pay for materials ordered), leading to further difficulties in trading.
 In the Authority's view, disclosure would exacerbate the issue by underscoring not only that fact, but also the underlying basis on which decisions are made about sensitive business operations and situations, and this risk was not one that arose where a business secured support from a third party which was not a Scottish public authority.
+The Authority
-The Authority also believed this would heighten concerns about seeking support from the Authority, making such support less effective and thereby prejudicing its own commercial interests.

-- 28. As these companies had not consented to disclosure, the Authority considered that release of the information would likely undermine trust in it, leading to businesses being reluctant to engage with it on such matters in the future, to the detriment of the Scottish economy and employment.
-For these reasons, the Authority believed disclosure would substantially prejudice its ability to take similar action to secure the future of employers and jobs. - 29.
+- also believed this would heighten concerns about seeking support from the Authority, making such support less effective and thereby prejudicing its own commercial interests. - 27.
+As these companies had not consented to disclosure, the Authority considered that release of the information would likely undermine trust in it, leading to businesses being reluctant to engage with it on such matters in the future, to the detriment of the Scottish economy and employment.
+For these reasons, the Authority believed disclosure would substantially prejudice its ability to take similar action to secure the future of employers and jobs. - 28.
 The Authority argued that it must be able to assure businesses that sensitive information about their financial position and future plans will not be released as a result of their involvement with the Authority.
 In the Authority's view, maintenance of trust was important to allow it to engage with businesses in the best interests of Scotland, with the ultimate aim of preserving employment and growing the economy.
 It believed that disclosure of the information would jeopardise its ability to work in partnership with commercial actors such as GFG in future.